Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Discussion

-Our third hypothesis for why petition outcomes were unchanged is not about how readers perceive others' petitions, but how authors feel and act on their own petitions.
+Our third hypothesis is author commitment: when writing with AI, authors may feel and act differently toward their own petitions.
 Petition writers may feel diminished ownership over petitions they write with AI, and therefore be less likely to take actions that would attract signatures and comments, such as sharing the petition on social media.
-Previous literature on ownership in AI systems supports this explanation, showing that writers do not consider themselves to be the owners of text that is written with substantial AI support, especially when they use AI tools that require minimal user involvement~\cite{draxler2024ai, kadma2024inclusion, xu2024what, he2025which}.
+Previous literature on ownership in AI systems supports this explanation, showing that writers do not consider themselves to be the owners of text that is written with substantial AI support, especially when they use AI tools that require minimal user involvement~\cite{draxler2024ai, kadoma2024inclusion, xu2024what, he2025which}.
 As perceptions of ownership contribute to how people construct their personal and collective identities~\cite{pierce2003state}, and identity is central to sharing behaviors on social media~\cite{zhao2013faces}, we would expect the diminished ownership to result in writers who are less likely to promote their petition in online communities.
+As off-platform promotion is critical to petition success~\cite{prosser2011DoSocialNetworking,proskurnia2017PredictingtheSuccess, dumas2015ExaminingPoliticalMobilization, Carlson2019PleaseSignHere, Harrison2022ExploringEpetitioning}, with less promotion petitions would likely get fewer comments and signatures.
 One way to address this concern could be through adding friction to the AI-assisted petition writing process, such as by requiring a lengthy user input or prompting the user to edit the draft produced by the AI tool.
 Research in platform design has demonstrated that friction can improve decision-making in collaborative human-AI systems by forcing users to have cognitive engagement~\cite{buccinca2021trust}.
 Such mechanisms could potentially improve authors' perceptions of ownership and their likelihood of sharing petitions.